Tennessee Titans vs. New York Jets NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Tennessee has combined with its opponents to score more than 44.5 points only two times this year.
+- Tennessee and its opponents have combined for 44.5 points only twice this season.

 - New York's games have yet to go over 44.5 points this season.

-- Sunday's total is 14.1 points higher than the combined 30.4 PPG average of the two teams.
+- The combined points per game average of the two teams, 30.4, is 14.1 points fewer than Sunday's over/under.

-- These two squads surrender a combined 51.3 points per game, 6.8 more than this contest's over/under.
+- This contest's total is 6.8 points lower than the 51.3 these two squads combine to give up per game in 2020.

-- Titans games this season feature an average total of 51.7 points, a number 7.2 points higher than Sunday's over/under.
+- The Titans and their opponents have scored an average of 51.7 points per game in 2020, 7.2 more than Sunday's total.

 - The 43.2 PPG average total in Jets games this season is 1.3 points fewer than this game's over/under.